USTSF Regional and State Directors

 July 15, 2008:

 Here is a project for all State and Regional Directors to get involved with in their home states (Kathy Brainard has already volunteered as initial point of contact for the State of Washington).
 Shelly Langley, Mary Moore and a number of others have already successfully been involved with this, and most State Games organizations are anxious to provide more sports categories/events.
 Most states strive for amateur only competitions, but Shelly has run separate events for amateur and pro.
 This year, Nebraska is the only state participating that we know about but as I understand it a total of 17 states have at one time or another had foosball among their competitions.
 As a USOC endorsed organization, the National Congress of State Games provides an exceptional means to provide visibility to our sport (not to mention a precedent/pre-Olympic validation step for our sport and many others at a similar level to ours), and many of the individual State Games organizations will even arrange a venue appropriate to each sport's competitions.
 If promoters are looking to increase their player bases at the grass roots level, this is just another great idea...
 Note: Like Washington State's, many of the State Games organizations will be taking on proposed sports for 2009 very soon if not right away!!
-Here is Nebraska's list of sports for this year: https://www.cornhuskerstategames.com/ecomm/Sports/index.sp And here is the foosball specific page, with contacts: https://www.cornhuskerstategames.com/ecomm/Sports/showSportDetail.sp?EVENT_GROUP_NO=298 AND here are the NCSG and State Games of America websites: http://www.stategames.org/link.sp?page=index2 http://www.thesportscorp.org/html/sportsCorp/SGA2009/index.html
+Here is Nebraska's list of sports for this year: https://www.cornhuskerstategames.com/ecomm/Sports/index.sp And here is the foosball specific page, with contacts: https://www.cornhuskerstategames.com/ecomm/Sports/showSportDetail.sp?EVENT_GROUP_NO=298 And here are the NCSG and State Games of America websites: http://www.stategames.org/link.sp?page=index2 http://www.thesportscorp.org/html/sportsCorp/SGA2009/index.html

 July 2, 2008: